xaviero98-stack/AWS/Lab Stock price forecasting/README.md

 # Query data from Athena (Trino)

-Now we navigate to Athena and we can start crawling the results
+Now we navigate to Athena and we can start querying the results

 ![MY IMAGE](Captura%20de%20pantalla%202025-07-05%20114302.png)